Skip to Content

 The answer to this question depends largely on your needs.

 If you have low power needs and thus a low-power solar system, then a PWM solar charge controller would be a less expensive option and perfectly suitable.
-This would require that you have solar panels equalling no more than around 150 Watts and your power needs aren’t significant.
+This would require that you have solar panels equaling no more than around 150 Watts and your power needs aren’t significant.

 A PWM charge controller is also best for trickle-charging a battery for maintenance when it’s not being used.